We respect your data

-When someone visits the Bryers website we use a third party service, Google Analytics, to collect standard internet log information.
+When someone visits the Bryers website we use a third-party service, Google Analytics, to collect standard internet log information.
 We do this to find out things such as the number of visitors to various parts of our website.
-This information is processed in a way which does not identify anyone.
+This information is processed in a way that does not identify anyone.
 We do not make and do not allow Google to make any attempt to find out the identities of the people visiting our website without their consent.

 We use Outlook (Office 2016) as our email service provider.
 Outlook (Office 2016) supports Transport Layer Security (TLS) to encrypt and protect email traffic.
 If your email service does not support TLS, you should be aware that any emails we send or receive may not be protected in transit.
 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.

 Amazon Web Servers / IT